Your cannabis seeds have sprouted, or you are growing clones, and they are developing at a fast rate.

 And if they do not you can also drill some holes as well.
 Many sizes are available.

-Hydroponic Tub/ Grow Trays these are used when growing hydroponically.
+Hydroponic Tubs/ Grow Trays are used when growing hydroponically.
 The tubs are great for just filling with hydroton pellets or in keeping pots with a high draining ability such as fabric with coco coir.

 When growing marijuana an organic method is one using soil, and growing in this medium can enhance the flavor of your cannabis.

-And in the end is a small pellet with microscopic air holes on the outside of the pellet.
+In the end, is a small pellet with microscopic air holes on the outside of the pellet.
 This helps to absorb and retain water.

-Vermiculite is aluminum-iron magnesium silicates that are made with intense heat and expands to be shaped like small accordion pellets.
+Vermiculite is an aluminum-iron magnesium silicate that is made with intense heat and expands to be shaped like small accordion pellets.

 Vermiculite is used to retain water and nutrients and also aerates the soil although not as good as perlite.